 - In the residence hall, the After-Hours Guest Check-In Form should be completed in its entirety in the presence of a Residence Life staff member no later than the end of open hours.
 This form requires the signature of both the host and his/her roommate.

 Drury students, university employees and Drury citizens are responsible for the behavior of their guests.
-Drury students, university employees or Drury citizens that have guests who are violators of this policy will be subject to the appropriate sanction listed in this handbook based on the nature and severity of the incident.
+Drury students, university employees or Drury citizens who have guests who are violators of this policy will be subject to the appropriate sanction listed in this handbook based on the nature and severity of the incident.
 Sanctions could include official letters of warning and reprimand to disciplinary suspension from the university, according to the severity of the offense.

 - Fine: A minimum of $50 fine assessed to student account